 Fortunately, a few artesian wells nourished some grassy areas.
 They functioned as an oasis for travelers crossing the Mojave Desert, explaining the first recorded settlement in the early nineteenth century.
 In 1829, Spanish Mexican explorers of the Antonia Armijo army, most likely guided by Ute or Paiute Indians, named the area “Las Vegas,” Spanish for “the meadows.”
 This moist patch first became a home for questionable activities.

-A deep dive into Las Vegas’s history reveals a place that is remarkably resilient.
 In the early 1840s, Bill Williams, a Baptist minister who had become a mountain man and cannibal, used it as a base for his band of Indian horse thieves.
 Williams also worked as a guide for the US government taking armies across the desert, and was known to introduce hungry soldiers to eating “the long pig,” a euphemism for Homo sapiens.
 “In starving times,” an acquaintance of the preacher said, “don’t walk ahead of Bill Williams.”

 In 1844, the wells were given a military purpose with the first recorded structure: a secret fort, built by explorer John C. Fremont to prepare for the war with Mexico.
 The war was won, the fort never permanently inhabited, but Fremont’s lasting influence on Las Vegas was putting it on the map.
 Fremont’s map inspired Mormons to settle in Utah.
 They built a 150-square-foot adobe fort meant to refuge travelers along the “Mormon Corridor.”
 Meanwhile, they used it as a base to baptize local Paiute Indians who, unappreciative, raided the fort’s crops and animals.